-HUNDRED AND EIGHTY-FOURTH SESSION OF COUNCIL
+HUNDRED AND EIGHTY-NINTH SESSION OF THE COUNCIL

 DIRECTOR GENERAL’S REPORT

 The Director-General gave an oral report on the following matters: